openebs-archive/openebs-docs/docs/uglocalpv.md

 <h3><a class="anchor" aria-hidden="true" id="backup-and-restore"></a>Backup and Restore</h3>

-OpenEBS volume can be backed up and restore along with application using OpenEBS velero plugin.
+OpenEBS volume can be backed up and restore along with application using velero plugin.
 It helps the user for taking backup of OpenEBS volumes to a third party storage location and then restoration of the data whenever it needed.
 The steps for taking backup and restore are following.

 <h4><a class="anchor" aria-hidden="true" id="prerequisties-bkp-restore"></a>Prerequisites</h3>